Orthoclase

 Orthoclase shop

-In 1823 it was renamed orthoclase (from ὀρθός orthos see above and κλάσις klasis meaning cleavage or fracture) by German mineralogist ohann Friedrich August Breithaupt.
+In 1823 it was renamed orthoclase (from ὀρθός orthos see above and κλάσις klasis meaning cleavage or fracture) by German mineralogist Johann Friedrich August Breithaupt.

 Synonyms and trade names: none

-Can be confused with: with other transparent yellow gems like citrine, scapolite, beryl, chrysoberyl and yellow sapphire
+Can be confused with: other transparent yellow gems like citrine, scapolite, beryl, chrysoberyl and yellow sapphire

 Localities: orthoclase is petrogenetic (rock forming) and one of the most common minerals.
-However, gemmy orthocalse is very rare and almost exclusively found in Madagascar.
+However, gemmy orthoclase is very rare and almost exclusively found in Madagascar.

 Handling: orthoclase cleaves perfectly in two directions and is quite brittle.
-Thus it and must be handled and worn with care.
-Sensitibve to heat, acids and brines.
-Do not clean ultrasonically!
+Thus it must be handled and worn with care.
+Sensitive to heat, acids and brines.
+Do not clean ultrasonically, no galvanic bath!

 Worth knowing: orthoclase is the reference stone for hardness 6 on Mohs scale of hardness